 This A.A.S.
-Degree requires a minimum of 71 credits.
+Degree requires a minimum of 68 credits.

-WELDING CERTIFICATE
+WELDING CERTIFICATE Total Credits: 33

 The Welding Certificate prepares students for employment as an entry level welder/fabricator with an array of career opportunities within the industry.
-Topics include welding processes of shielded metal arc welding, gas metal arc welding, pipe welding, welding design and fabrication, blueprint reading for welders and autocad skills.
+Topics include welding processes of shielded metal arc welding, gas metal arc welding, pipe welding, welding design and fabrication, blueprint reading for welders and AutoCAD skills.
 A typical graduate seeks employment in mining, steel fabrication, steel erection, process piping, pipeline and related facilities, manufacturing industries.
 After completion of this certificate, students may continue on towards an AAS in Welding.

-Select one of the following (3): ENG101 English Composition III (3) OR
+ENG101 English Composition III (3) [6]

-- MAT118 Essential Mathematics (4) OR - MAT106 Technical Math I (3) (Instructor consent only)
+MAT106 Technical Math I (3) (Instructor consent only)